A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC$^2$: Results

 \subsection{Analysis of real data: Irish Influenza and COVID-19 epidemics}

 We applied our methodology to real-world data from Ireland, using weekly influenza cases and daily COVID-19 case counts.
-The data were obtained from the Health Protection Surveillance Centre (HPSC)\footnote{\href{https://respiratorydisease-hpscireland.hub.arcgis.com/pages/influenza}{https://respiratorydisease-hpscireland.hub.arcgis.com/pages/influenza}}\footnote{\href{https://COVID19ireland-geohive.hub.arcgis.com/}{https://COVID19ireland-geohive.hub.arcgis.com/}}.
+The data were obtained from the Health Protection Surveillance Centre (HPSC).
+For both applications, we employed $N_{\theta} = 500$ parameter particles and $N_x = 1000$ state particles, with $P=5$ successive PMMH moves.
+Prior distributions for model parameters and initial conditions are detailed in Appendix \ref{appC}.

-For influenza, we analyzed weekly cases from May 29, 2022, to June 16, 2024, a period after most COVID-19 restrictions had ended.
-This allowed for a clear assessment of post-pandemic influenza dynamics.
-Inference was performed using methods described in Section \ref{BMA-SMC2} using instead a SEIRS model; see Section \ref{sirs} of the supplementary material for details.
-Historical data from the first 94 weeks was used for sequential training and then to generate 14-week-ahead forecasts.
-Forecasts were obtained by propagating the inferred latent states forward in time under the state-space model dynamics.
+For influenza, we analyzed weekly cases from May 29, 2022, to June 16, 2024, after most COVID-19 restrictions had ended, allowing for a clear assessment of post-pandemic influenza dynamics.
+Inference was performed using the methods described in Section \ref{sec3}, with an SEIRS model as one baseline (see Appendix \ref{appC}).
+Historical data from the first 94 weeks were used for sequential training, followed by 14-week-ahead forecasts.